Male prostitution: Male brothels

-A male prostitute may work in a male brothel, also known in some places as a "stable".
+A male prostitute may work in a male brothel.

 The Cleveland Street scandal of 1889 involved a male brothel in London frequented by aristocrats when male homosexuality was illegal in the United Kingdom.
 In her biography The First Lady, April Ashley quotes her ex-husband, the late Hon.
-Arthur Corbett, who worked in the City of London, and was addicted to cross-dressing, as telling her in 1960: "There's a male brothel, I pay the boys to dress me up, then masturbate me."
+Arthur Corbett, who worked in the City of London, and who liked cross-dressing, as telling her in 1960: "There's a male brothel, I pay the boys to dress me up, then masturbate me."

 In order to work in a legal brothel in Nevada, a cervical exam is required by law, implying that men could not work as prostitutes.
 In November 2005, Heidi Fleiss said that she would partner with brothel owner Joe Richards to turn Richards' legal Cherry Patch Ranch brothel in Crystal, Nevada, into an establishment that would employ male prostitutes and cater exclusively to female customers, a first in Nevada.
 However, in 2009, Fleiss said that she had abandoned her plans to open such a brothel.
 In late 2009, the owner of the Shady Lady Ranch brothel challenged this provision before the Nye County Licensing and Liquor Board and prevailed.
 In January 2010, the brothel hired a male prostitute who offered his services to female clients, but he left the ranch a few weeks later.

 Until 2009, when all prostitution in Rhode Island was outlawed, Rhode Island did not have a law prohibiting male sex workers.

-In January 2010, the first brothel for gay men in Switzerland was opened in an industrial area of Zurich.
+In January 2010, the first brothel for gay men in Switzerland was opened in an industrial area of Zürich.